wpbt/PHPLanguage/functions/README.md

 - Functions need to be defined before they are referenced.
 - You can nest functions within other functions.
 The caveat is that the inner function won't be available until the outer function is called.
-- A function can contain any piece of logic, class.
+- A function can contain any piece of logic, class, constants, variables, and even functions.
 - All functions and classes in PHP have the global scope - they can be called outside a function even if they were defined inside and vice versa.
 - PHP does not support function overloading, nor is it possible to undefine or redefine previously-declared functions.
 - Function names are case-insensitive but this doesn't mean you should do it.
 Call them as they were defined.